georgebv/aiosalesforce/docs/documentation/soql.md

 SELECT Id, Name FROM Account WHERE Name = 'My Account'
 ```

+!!! note "Note"

-By default, the `format_soql` function adds single quotes around the parameter value(s)
+    The `format_soql` function adds single quotes around the parameter value(s)
     when appropriate (there are exceptions like bools, dates, numbers).
 You should not
     add your own quotes around the parameter value.

 ### Collections